ever-been/everDoc/src/book/markdown/extensions.md

 The `Storage#store` method is asynchronous.
 It doesn't return any outcome information, but always throws a *DAOException* when the persist attempt fails.
 This informs the *ObjectRepository* that the operation failed and an action to prevent data loss must be taken.

 #### Query / Answer {#user.extension.storageex.qa}
 The other type of requests supported by *Storage* are queries.
 They are synchronous and a *Query* is always answered with a *QueryAnswer*.
-In order to support queries, you could implement all the querying mechanics by yourself (if you wish to do that, see the [Task API](#user.taskapi.querying) for more details), but this is unnecessary.
+In order to support queries, you could implement all the querying mechanics by yourself (if you wish to do that, see the [\ref*{user.taskapi.querying} (Task API)](#user.taskapi.querying) for more details), but this is unnecessary.
 The [`QueryTranslator`](http://www.everbeen.cz/javadoc/everBeen/cz/cuni/mff/d3s/been/persistence/QueryTranslator.html) adapter is designed to help you interpret queries without having to iterate through the entire query structure.

 The preferred way of interpreting queries is to create a [`QueryRedactor`](http://www.everbeen.cz/javadoc/everBeen/cz/cuni/mff/d3s/been/persistence/QueryRedactor.html) implementation (or several, in fact).
 The *QueryRedactor* class is designed to help you construct database-specific query interpretations using callbacks.
 This way, you instantiate the *QueryTranslator*, call its *interpret* method passing in your instance of the *QueryRedactor* and the *QueryTranslator* calls the appropriate methods on your *QueryRedactor*.
 Once configured, your *QueryRedactor* can be used to assemble and perform the expected query.
 There are additional interfaces that can help you in the process ([`QueryRedactorFactory`](http://www.everbeen.cz/javadoc/everBeen/cz/cuni/mff/d3s/been/storage/QueryRedactorFactory.html), [`QueryExecutor`](http://www.everbeen.cz/javadoc/everBeen/cz/cuni/mff/d3s/been/storage/QueryExecutor.html) and [`QueryExecutorFactory`](http://www.everbeen.cz/javadoc/everBeen/cz/cuni/mff/d3s/been/storage/QueryExecutorFactory.html)).